aukraine/geolocation_api/README.md

 > - **Rate Limiting**: Consider implementing rate limiting to prevent abuse.
 > - **Caching**: Implement caching for repeated requests to improve performance.
 > - use secrets to manage important environment variables.
+> - perhaps, create separate table to store `location` JSON data there and add one-to-one relation to `geolocation` table...
+> - add background job to fetch and store data about IP or URL not existing in DB in new `geolocation` record.